gnarang2/Disease-Prediction/README.md

 # Disease-Prediction
-Developed a multi disease classifier using xception
+Developed a multi disease classifier using xception and incorporated it in a flask application to upload data and view predictions

 Data_processing is basically for analysis and checking model performance